A Line

 At a Glance

-• The East Rail Line, also known as the A Line, is part of RTD’s 2004 voter-approved FasTracks plan to expand transit across the Denver metro region.
+• The A Line was part of RTD’s 2004 voter-approved FasTracks plan to expand transit across the metro area and provide connections to Denver International Airport

-• The 23-mile electric commuter rail line between Denver’s Union Station and Denver International Airport (DIA).
+• The 23-mile trip between Denver Union Station and Denver International Airport (DIA) takes approximately 37 minutes

-• The line is part of the larger Eagle P3 project that also includes the G Line and the first segment of the B Line.
+• The line is part of the larger Eagle P3 project that also includes the B and G lines

 Project Overview